 - Remuneration Committee

-The responsibilities of each of these committees is as follows:
+The responsibilities of each of these committees are as follows:

-The terms of reference for the Audit Committee state that its duties are:
+The terms of reference for the Audit Committee state that its duties are to:

 - monitor the integrity of the financial statements of the company including announcements containing financial results and all announcements of a price sensitive nature;